 Posted on Friday, July 11th, 2014

-This week the Louisiana Supreme Court unanimously upheld a state law prohibiting convicted felons from possessing firearms.
+In early July, the Louisiana Supreme Court unanimously upheld a state law prohibiting convicted felons from possessing firearms.
 Despite this positive outcome, the case actually illustrates the very real dangers of an alarming trend that has recently emerged in certain parts of the country.

 Challenges to the law arose after a dangerous and imprudent amendment was made to Louisiana’s constitution in 2012, requiring that all challenged state gun laws be subject to “strict scrutiny” review— the highest level of judicial review that exists.
 The Louisiana Constitution, like many other state constitutions, recognizes a right to keep and bear arms.
 However, in 2012, voters approved an NRA-supported amendment—the first of its kind approved in the U.S.—defining the right as “fundamental” and requiring courts to apply “strict scrutiny” when reviewing firearm regulations.